 Tights are an excellent way to transition even the most summery outfit into winter.
-Team thick, woollen tights with summer dresses, skirts or even underneath shorts.
+Team thick, woolen tights with summer dresses, skirts, or even underneath shorts.
 You can also wear tights underneath thin trousers for those extra nippy winter days.

-A similar option to tights, however knee high socks can add more versatility.
-Not only can they be worn over tights or leggings for extra warmth, they can be worn with knee high boots to keep your toes extra toasty.
+A similar option to tights, however, knee-high socks can add more versatility.
+Not only can they be worn over tights or leggings for extra warmth, but they can also be worn with knee-high boots to keep your toes extra toasty.

 4. Long coats